Summarize any special skills and qualifications acquired from employment or other experience.

 All employees are under a 3-month trial basis.
 This is to determine if you like your job or fit it.
 Management will visit with you after or during that time to determine if your job will continue.
 During that time, we are free to let you go for any reason we feel is necessary and you are free to quit.
 After that time, we would appreciate a two week notice if you decide to quit.

 Cell phones: NO cell phones at work or on company time.
 This includes texting.
-If you are expecting an important can talk to management and together work it out.
+If you are expecting an important call, talk to management and together work it out.

 No earbuds during work hours.
 Smart watches should have notifications turned off during work hours.

-Team: Maria Patena is our Kitchen Team Lead and Brenda Flores is our Catering Team Lead.
+- Kitchen Team: Katherine Downs is our Kitchen Team Lead.
 Any questions that have to do with the cooking or kitchen talk to them.

-Server Team: Marilyn Nichols is responsible for helping the server team with quality expectations and ensuring all daily duties are meeting expectations.
+- Server Team: Wendi Crotts is responsible for helping the server team with quality expectations and ensuring all daily duties are meeting expectations.
 If you have questions or need to discuss expectations please see Marilyn.